dbemerydt/dbemerydt.github.io/research-CU.md

 # Background

-I completed a B.S. in Physics, B.S. in Statistics, and M.S. in Complex Systems at the University of Vermont.
+I completed a B.S. in Physics, B.S. in Statistics, and M.S. in Complex Systems at the University of Vermont with the [Computational Story Lab](https://compstorylab.org/).
 Following this, I spent four years as a research scientist in the Applied Information Sciences Center at Sandia National Laboratories, researching electrical grid resilience, Bayesian inversion for climate models, and agent-based models of misinformation adoption.

 In 2023, I left Sandia to pursue a PhD in Information Science at the University of Colorado in Boulder, where I currently reside.
 At CU, I work with Professor [Brian Keegan](https://www.brianckeegan.com/), studying the online ecosystem of extremism, misinformation, and moral panic, from fringe message boards to mainstream media.